KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 To upgrade from Free to Pro version, please deactivate and delete an old version of a Slider WD and install the downloaded from Web-Dorado.com file.
 No data will be lost.

 = 9.
 Are Slider WD translation ready? =
 In order to translate Slider WD you'd need to define the language of your site in Settings > General> Site Language.
-This way the plugin should be translated automatically.
+This way the slider wd should be translated automatically.
 Otherwise, you may manually modify translation from wp-content/plugins/slider-wd/languages/ In this case you'd need POEdit.
 If you have found mistakes in translations , please write us and we will make necessary changes within the next few days.

 = 10.
 Can I adjust the width of the slider to be full-width? =

 Yes, Slider WD has an option for displaying full-width sliders.
-You can use the feature for inserting not only sliders on your homepage, but also different post and pages.
+You can use the feature for inserting not only sliders on your homepage, but also use it as a post slider using post and pages content.

 = 11.
 What audio files can be used for audio playback in Slider WD? =